kumu/docs/guides/shapes.md

 ![decoration builder shapes](/images/shapes-decoration-builder.png)

-## Assigning shapes to all elements automatically
+## Categorizing your elements with shapes automatically

 The quickest way to assign shapes to all elements automatically based on their profile data is the **Shape By** tool.
 Open the Basic Editor, and use the Shape By tool to pick a field from your elements' profiles.
 Note that Shape By only works with fields that can hold one value, like Element Type.